 A new initiative in central Thailand is getting farmers to help reduce greenhouse gas emissions from rice paddies—a significant source of methane—by changing the way they farm.
-The new practices save water and money and make more efficient use of fertilizers and herbicides.
+The new practices save water and money while making more efficient use of fertilizers and herbicides.

 A new agricultural program in central Thailand is working with farmers to change the way they grow rice, in a bid to reduce greenhouse gas emissions from rice paddies while saving water, time and money.

-Traditional lowland rice farming releases a significant amount of greenhouse gases, as organic matter decomposes under the water of flooded paddies and emits methane.
+Traditional lowland rice farming releases a significant amount of greenhouse gases—organic matter decomposes under the water of flooded paddies and emits methane.

 “Farmers are a small player, but we want to take part in the fight against climate change,” said Sawanee Phorang, a farmer in Suphanburi taking part in the project.

 According to the groups behind the new program, changes to farming practices could cut methane emissions from rice paddies by up to 70%.
-GIZ estimates the project will cut emissions by the equivalent of 1.73 million metric tonnes of carbon dioxide over five years.
+GIZ estimates the project will eliminate the equivalent of 1.73 million metric tonnes of carbon dioxide over five years.

 After a successful pilot last year, the new program is rolling out across Chainat, Ang Thong, Pathumthani, Suphanburi, Ayutthaya and Singburi provinces, with the help of the International Rice Research Institute (IRRI).